ucsd-cse231/sp24/src/week89/index.md

-Additionally, it allows for any implementation-defined extra operations that start with `snek-`, which compilers for Forest Flame may implement or not as they like.
+Additionally, it allows for any implementation-defined extra operations that start with `snek-`, which compilers for Gardener may implement or not as they like.
 The starter code implements a `(snek-printstack)` operation.

 ### Semantics

-Forest Flame adds the runtime type of *vectors*.
+Gardener adds the runtime type of *vectors*.
 A vector is either `nil` or a heap-allocated list of zero or more elements.

 It adds these new syntax constructs: